Then ... Having "dodged the draft" as it were, Harold drives Maude in his Jaguar-hearse to the slopes of a grass-covered open space.

 ... and Now, from next to the reservoirs this view looks east across San Francisco Bay.

 Then ...
 They head out to Sand Hill Road down the access road, location 4 in the aerial above.

-... and Now, there's still a clock mounted in the center.
+... and Now, Hey, there's still a yellow fire hydrant in the same spot!

 Then ...
 The late afternoon sunlight diffusing through a lingering mist adds a sheen to Sand Hill Road (location 5 in the aerial above) in this elevated shot.